Buy a property

 Foreign nationals (aliens) may own a building (as distinct from its land) and may register such transfer of ownership into their names at the local district office.

-5. Check plans if a new condo & the Company selling & in particular where the condos are situated & if any walls outside or future plans as you may be looking at a wall instead of th sea in future years.
-One guy lost 4m baht as he bought a lift shaft & although the Court ruled in his favour it may takes years to get his money reimbursed?
+5. Check plans if a new condo & the Company selling & in particular where the condos are situated & if any walls outside or future plans as you may be looking at a wall instead of the sea in future years.
+One guy lost 4m baht as he bought a lift shaft & although the Court ruled in his favour it may takes years to get his money reimbursed? as the Court system of appeals can last years.
 He paid for a condo in Pattaya that was advertised as a condo??
 In fact do not buy off a pal if it hasn't been built and don't believe 50% are sold as normally the builder/owner will keep some aside in THEIR name for rentals and later sell for higher prices

 6/.
 Check management and if foreigners are on this committee and how often meetings take place.
-Check if a sinking fund for future renovations, security etc is paid by all and make sure you check the compliment of foreigners in the condo complex.
+Check if a sinking fund for future renovations, security etc is paid by all and make sure you check the compliment of foreigners in the condo complex--being no more than 49% ownership.

 7/.
 Avoid underground parking as in 2017 Chiangmai had flooding esp near the river and Bangkok in Sukhumvit as well as many places now.
-If you leave a vehicle in this park make sure youre covered for flood damage.
+We know of a recent case near Sritana2 condo which flooded in June 2018 and this condo is new??
+If you leave a vehicle in this park make sure you are covered for flood damage.
 Check history of the area for flooding as many places in Bangkok and Chiangmai now flood yearly.

 8/.
-Talk to other owners in the complex about security; noise, office fees and charges; water pressure, sewerage blockages and also check if you have an empty space outside that could turn into a wall with another condo in the future.
-Therefore future planning.
+Talk to other owners in the complex about security; noise, office fees and charges; water pressure & supply, security, sewerage blockages and also check if you have an empty space outside that could turn into a wall with another condo in the future.
+Therefore future planning and if the condo complex assists with the 24 hour online report for the owners to notify Immigration.

 9/.
-Check secuity---check rubbish removal --- do not buy on the ground floor ---check the toilet and water that the toilet has a venting system otherwise do not buy on the ground floor
+Check security---check rubbish removal --- the cleaners and gardeners if they work daily.
+Do not buy on the ground floor and avoid the top floor of a condo ---check the toilet and water that the toilet has a venting system otherwise do not buy on the ground floor.

 10/.
 Check management if they inform you via email or LINE app on what happens in the condo.
-Some condos like Srithana 2 next to Central Dept have LINE app and tell folk anything that heppens.
+Some condos like Srithana 2 next to Central Dept have LINE app and tell folk anything that happens even if you are overseas.
 They also have a good parking area on each floor to the 8th & many foreigners stay here.
+Total security doors on each fllor installed in 2018.
 Check any leaks and yearly fees if you only stay for 6 months of the year so all is well for advanced payments for utilities.

 11/.
-FOREIGNERS GET A YELLOW BOOK with titel from the Tessa Baan City Council Building which is near Tanin Market not at City Hall on the Mae Rim Road.
-This can take up to 1 month to uplift but please ask??
+FOREIGNERS GET A YELLOW BOOK with title from the Tessa Baan City Council Building which is near Tanin Market not at City Hall on the Mae Rim Road.
+This can take up to 1 month to uplift but please ask us although you do need to be on a 1 year retirement visa to get one.
+The benefit is it has your name in the book but also allows retirees to have health insurance but also other options like buying a car, motorcycle if asked??

 12/.
-Check old hotpoints and power and also internet connection you can use 3BB Internet or such like and TV coverage also is good with TRUE which also can supply CCTV as well as Internet.
+Check old hotpoints and power and also internet connection you can use 3BB Internet or such like and TV coverage also is good with TRUE or WEE TV or SINET but check what they have to offer.
+WEETV can supply CCTV as well as Internet & TV.
 Remember also TRUE at Central Dept or any other outlet have Internet on smart phones for as low as 22 baht a day or 300baht a month specials as at 2017.
+Sritana2 condo can supply inhouse for 450 baht a month unlimited--- if you need a router booster an additional 500 baht.
+3BB is also in Central next door to Sritana2 condo.
+Most condos allow alterations to be made but again ask & some have their own workers or directory for you to use

 13/.
 Change the locks if buying.